 Most TRIP members who are eligible for Medicare Parts A and B before October 1, 2019 must enroll in one of the TRAIL Medicare Advantage plans offered in his/her county of residence in order to keep TRIP insurance coverage after December 31, 2019.

 What if I’m already enrolled in a TRAIL insurance plan?

 You have two options:

-- If you want to make a change to your TRAIL health insurance coverage or add a dependent, the fall Open Enrollment Period is the time when you can make that change by submitting the proper forms to TRS.
-TRS will send you a letter acknowledging that the form is being processed.
+- If you want to make a change to your TRAIL health insurance coverage or add a dependent, the fall Open Enrollment Period is the time when you can make that change.

 What if I turn 65 during 2020 and I’m NOT eligible for Medicare?

 You must provide proof of Medicare ineligibility from SSA.
 You may enroll in TRIP coverage, but your premium will be based on the Age 65 Not Medicare Primary rate.
 You are not eligible to enroll in a TRAIL plan.

 Is a TRAIL Medicare Advantage plan still Medicare?

 Yes.
 These types of Medicare Advantage plans, also known as MAPD plans, are Medicare-approved plans that combine the different parts of Medicare - Part A, Part B and Part D – into one plan.
 Since Medicare Advantage plans are a type of Medicare, you must continue to pay your federal Medicare premiums in order to remain enrolled in TRAIL.